How Resume Keywords Can Help Your Job Search

 - Use specific skill and competency keywords throughout your entire resume.
 Your resume needs to read naturally so 2-3 mentions of a given keyword are usually enough.

-Is there anything else I can do to make sure my resume is correctly parsed by a company’s internal recruiting system?
+Is there anything else I can do to make sure the company’s internal recruiting system parses my resume correctly?

-- To make sure your resume is optimally “read” by the system, avoid using photos or graphics and submit your resume as a pdf (without images) in Word or another text program.
+- Avoid using photos or graphics and submit your resume as a pdf (without images) in Word or another text program.

 - Depending on how the job description reads, you may want to adjust your keywords to reflect a specific job of interest.

-- Use standard formatting since the ATS is programmed to read more traditional resume settings.
+- ATS systems favor traditional formatting.
 If you put your name and contact info somewhere other than the top, it’s not likely to parse correctly.

 We hope our advice helps you fine-tune your resume keywords and give you the best shot at getting in front of recruiters.
 Please upload your updated resume and one of our recruiters will get back with you if we have an open position that fits.